For information contact: Irving Hexham:

 |CHRISTIAN HERITAGE SITES IN NORTHERN BRITAIN|

-Day 14 From Berlin fly to Frankfurt and then home.
+Day 14 Itís back to Glasgow and home.